ispyb/py-ispyb/README.md

 * `invoke app.run`

 Now you can go to http://localhost:5000/ispyb/api/v1/doc and explore py-ispyb via swagger ui.
 For authentication json web tokens (jwt) are used.
-Call http://localhost:5000/ispyb/api/v1/auth/login and retrieve access token from the response:
+In the web browser call http://localhost:5000/ispyb/api/v1/auth/login , enter user credentials and retrieve access token from the response:

 ```bash
 {